-Mentors implement their Human Security initiatives

-Mentors develop and maintain fruitful relationships with mentees in their community

-Mentors engage in meaningful dialogue with (non-like-minded) stakeholders

-Jutcome

-Mentors develop Human Security initiatives1 (envisioning and exchange)

-Mentors develop the capacity2 to be a role-model (empowering and exchange) Mentors have the capacity for and an insight into the need for engagement with (non-like-minded) stakeholders (engaging and exchange)

-Outputs

-Exchange between mentors working in different contexts Workshops on topics such as Theory of Change, Conflict Tree, designing a young person, etc. Exchange between mentors working in different contexts Workshops on topics such as Appreciative Listening, Deep Democracy, etc. Exchange between mentors working in different contexts Workshop on engagement strategies
+1 Mentors implement their Human Security initiatives Mentors develop and maintain fruitful relationships with mentees in their community Mentors engage in meaningful dialogue with (non-like-minded) stakeholders Outcomes 1 Mentors deve Security initia and exchange) tives 1 (envisioning Mentors develop be a role-model and exchange) o the capacity 2 to (empowering Mentors have the dinsight into the need with (non-like-mindengaging and exchange) ed for engagement ded) stakeholders Outputs Exchange between mentors working in different contexts Workshops on topics such as Theory of Change, Conflict Tree, designing a young person, etc. Exchange between mentors working in different contexts Workshops on topics such as Appreciative Listening, Deep Democracy, etc. Exchange between mentors working in different contexts Workshop on engagement strategies Activities and in their engagement with security stakeholders.
+Through a local organization, participants receive ongoing support and coaching in their role as mentors to their younger peers, and are provided with further guidance on the implementation of their initiatives and their engagement with security stakeholders.
+Furthermore, this local support role provides an organizational framework

-Activi